 - No marks will be cut for leaving any question.
 So, you can leave a question if you have any doubt.

-In General science, the questions related to basic science will be asked.
+In General Science, questions related to basic science will be asked.
 If you have a strong base in science, then you will not find any difficulty in solving questions of general science.
-Likewise, basic questions from maths and computer will be asked.
+Likewise, basic questions from maths and computers will be asked.

 Part -2 of the exam will carry the questions related to the English language.
 Mainly questions which will check the grammar of the candidates will be asked in this part.